 The Problem

-of mosque participants fall in that same 18–34 range — the gap Hilaq exists to close.
+of mosque participants fall in that same range: the gap Hilaq exists to close

 A mentored core, leading focused units